hominidae/agi-esp8266/README.md

  Finally, run sudo mosquitto -v to run mosquitto with verbose output.

- I've yet to write any software to subscribe and parse data so I'm using these commands for logging:
+ I've yet to write any software to subscribe and parse data so I'm using these commands for logging in a terminal to flat text files:

  mosquitto_sub -v -t sensor/temperature | xargs -d$'\n' -L1 sh -c 'date "+%D %T.%3N $0"' > temperature &